flushing the micro-task queue

 setTimeout enqueues the resolve function on the main queue, and it can only resolve after the micro-queue has emptied.
 Promises interact with the micro-queue, so this ensure that all promises resolve.
 (I think this also ensures all promises settle since promise-chains would continue adding to the micro-queue, but I'm not confident on that.)

 Structurally, javascript runtimes have two queues, the task queue and the micro-task queue.
-Here is a simple logging example of how micro-tasks run before regular tasks.
+Here is a simple logging example on MDN demonstrating how micro-tasks run before regular tasks.

 resources